Q: Does every student vehicle on campus need a permit?

-A: Yes, all written appeals are reviewed by the Parking Coordinator, whose decision is also reviewed by the Director of Security (or other designee).
+A: Yes, all written appeals are reviewed by the Parking Coordinator, in committee.

 Q: I appealed my ticket a while ago.
 Why haven’t I received a response?

 A: Every effort is made to review and respond to a request for appeal within a few business days, and provide a prompt response (by email) of decision or to notify of status.
+There are instances which can take several days before committee review can be accomplished.
 Contact the Parking Coordinator directly to inquire after three business days from filing an appeals.

 Q: If I am not satisfied with the first appeal decision, what can I do?